unkcpz/PseudopotentialGenerator.jl/deps/README.md

-## Compile the lib using gfortran
+## Compile the fortran lib for comparison the numerical implementation

-Run `make` is the folder, which will generate `liboncv.so`, the library for calling Fortran functions.
+Run `make` is the folder, which will generate `libdftatom.so`, the library for calling Fortran functions.